Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 The Solution

 Normally, breast pain isn’t so severe that you actually need to seek out medicinal relief.
-Wearing a looser bra or one that does not have an underwire can help keep you more comfortable.
+Wearing a looser bra or one without an underwire can help keep you more comfortable.
 A bra that is lightly lined may also feel more comfortable and provide a protective barrier against the abrasion from your clothing.

 5. You’re Emotional